 Welcome to this introductory overview of the ACT English test.
 This video is going to give you a basic overview of the test, including information on what you need to know, and the best ways to prepare.
 If you are new to the ACT, this is a great video for you to watch before you venture into practice questions.
 If you think you have a really solid handle on the ACT English content, well I wouldn't be too hurt if you just wanna skip ahead onto the other videos on the specifics.
-Show Transcript
+Read full transcript

 But if you have just a few minutes, well I think this refresher couldn't hurt either.
 Okay, so here is basically how the English section breaks down, you have 45 minutes to do 75 questions.
 These questions are divided into five different passages on different topics, with 15 questions on each passage.
 Now, this might sound like a lot, but don't get intimidated.